 Dr Richard Ghail

-Richard Ghail is Lecturer in Engineering Geology, based in the Department of Civil and Environmental Engineering, with research interests in The London Basin Forum, Intraplate Processes and the Neotectonics of Great Britain, Plate Tectonics of Buoyant Lithospheres and EnVision.
+Dr Richard Ghail is past Lecturer in Engineering Geology, based in the Department of Civil and Environmental Engineering at Imperial College Lond0n and is currently a Reader in the Department of Earth Sciences, Royal Holloway University of London.
+His research interests are in The London Basin Forum, Intraplate Processes and the Neotectonics of Great Britain, Plate Tectonics of Buoyant Lithospheres and EnVision.

 Dr. Elizabeth Luthman

 Dr Luthman is currently a systems engineer at NASA’s Jet Propulsion Laboratory (JPL).
 She graduated from the University of Bristol in 2007 with an MEng in Aerospace Engineering followed by three years as an aeronautics researcher at Imperial College.
 Her PhD was in hypersonics (very high speed aerodynamics).
-Liz was a technical consultant at Detica before becoming a post doctoral scholar at the California Institute of Technology.
+Liz was a technical consultant at Detica before becoming a post doctoral scholar at the California Institute of Technology and now is with Jet Propulsion Laboratories.
 Liz first became involved with the Space Competition in 2010 as a technical expert in Space Structures.
 She was an integral part of the original founding team for the SSEF.
 When she’s not working, Liz enjoys hiking, writing stories, drawing in London’s various museums and learning Japanese.
 Liz was also the organising chair for the 2011 UK Competition.